QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/HardwareLimitationsandOnline.rst

     Limitations:

-    - IO registers: Usage of IO registers available in the IO block (Hardware)
+    - RAM/FIFO: Only symmetrical combinations of RAM are supported